 In addition to the “Find My” feature, the Apple T2 or Apple M1 chip supports Activation Lock, meaning that if you lose your Mac, you are the only person who can replace or reactivate it.

 Even though Mac faced more malware attacks than the average PC in 2019, it still seems to be the safer operating system.

-While Microsoft Windows 10 continues to improve security, their data tracking and harvesting are concerning.
-Tech-savvy users or those familiar with Windows PCs may be better able to disable any questionable security settings, but even still, Windows 10 browsing is never fully private.
+While Microsoft Windows 10 continues to improve security, its data tracking and harvesting are concerning.
+Tech-savvy users or those familiar with Windows PCs may be better able to disable any questionable security settings, but even still, browsing is never fully private.